 Curated by Experts

-Each case has been assembled and peer-reviewed by a panel of experts from the Louisiana State University Health Science Center.
+Each case has been assembled and peer-reviewed by a panel of experts from the Louisiana State University Health Sciences Center.

 1,200 WBC Images

 Each case includes 100 slide images, for a total of 1,200 images included with the White Blood Cell Differential Simulator.
 Cells include blasts, lymphocytes, monocytes, segmented neutrophils, reactive lymphocytes, myelocytes, band neutrophils, eosinophils, and more.

 Ideal for Students and All Laboratory Professionals